Salem Media Group Inc. (SALM) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $4.25, which is -$0.98 below the current price.
-SALM currently public float of 10.99M and currently shorts hold a 4.62% ratio of that float.
-Today, the average trading volume of SALM was 894.29K shares.
+The average price from analysts is $4.13, which is $0.56 above the current price.
+SALM currently public float of 10.99M and currently shorts hold a 5.23% ratio of that float.
+Today, the average trading volume of SALM was 920.76K shares.

 SALM’s Market Performance